abrasive/shairport/CAR INSTALL.md

 # Shairport Sync for Cars

-At the moment, this is just a mess of notes, probably omitting some important steps...
+At the moment, this is just a mess of notes, probably omitting some important steps, with some slightly incorrect information...
 More later...

-Many car audio systems sadly don't have Apple's great AirPlay, many don't even have Bluetooth or else it's of very poor quality.
-But most cars *will* have an AUX IN for line-level audio.
-In these cases, you can get AirPlay using Shairport Sync and a small
-Linux computer.
+If your car audio has an AUX IN, you can get AirPlay in your car using Shairport Sync.
+AirPlay and an iPhone gives you access to internet radio, YouTube, Apple Music, Spotify, etc. on the move.
+Your passengers can enjoy movies using the car audio for the sound track.
+You can even listen to Siri's traffic directions on your car audio.
+Finally, while it's no substitute for CarPlay, the audio quality is often much better than Bluetooth delivers.

 In this example, we are assuming that a Raspberry Pi Zero W and a Pimoroni PHAT DAC are used.

 The Basic Idea
 =====